PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 04:46:52
+Last updated: 2024-04-07 04:47:30
-Random Quote: We are not husband and wife... anymore.
-We're just business partners.
-And our job is to raise those kids. - Marty Byrde
+Random Quote: Lucas: "Mike's not gonna like it."Dustin: "Last time I checked our party is not a dictatorship, it's a democracy." - Dustin Henderson